 If you’re like most dog owners, your pooch is part of the family.
 America’s pet-related spending is now so high that even the subset of dog technology has become a mutibillion-dollar industry.
 Sales of these wearables are booming thanks to consumers who want to improve their pets’ lives with devices similar to what they themselves are using.

 Essential reading: The best GPS trackers and collars for cats

 The American Pet Products Association estimates that we will spend more than $60 billion on our dogs and cats this year, up 25% compared to five years ago.
-Unsurprisingly, statistics show that the most popular pet is the dog.
-Over 50 million American homes have one.
-Each one of these households will spend an average of $1,641 per year on one dog.
+Unsurprisingly, statistics show that the most popular pet is the dog – over 50 million American homes have one.

-Pet safety items are often similar to what is offered for children.
+The other benefit to using smart collars is safety.
 Currently, 1 in 3 pets will become lost in their lifetime.
 Using one of these devices can ensure that your pooch isn’t one of them.

-Whistle GPS is the most popular selling GPS pet tracker.
-The device attaches to your pet’s existing collar allowing you to locate your dog in real-time if they ever get lost.
+Whistle GPS is one of the most popular selling GPS pet trackers.
+The device attaches to your pet’s existing collar allowing you to locate them in real-time.
 It also monitors activity and behaviour so you always know if they are happy and healthy.

 Whistle claims to be the first device and app system to combine location-tracking and smart activity monitoring into one simple experience.
 You get live GPS tracking, location alerts and the ability to define a Whistle Zone.
 If your four legged friend strays, you can opt to receive SMS texts or push notifications to let you know.